Daisy Belmore: 19th century

-As part of the Wilson Barrett Company, she toured the world, visiting America several times and in 1898, toured Australia for the first time.
-She praised the Australian audiences as being enthusiastic and knowing when to laugh or not, depending on the seriousness of the scene.
+As part of the Wilson Barrett Company, she toured the world, visiting America several times and had a debut tour of Australia in 1898.
+She found Australian audiences enthusiastic and responsive to the emotions in the performances.

 20th century

 During a tour of Australia in 1901, Belmore played Dacia in The Sign of the Cross.
-She came to the United States in 1910, having sailed from Southampton, England and arriving in New York on 29 July 1910, to appear in the musical comedy Our Miss Gibbs which was produced by Charles Frohman.
-Following a period working under Frohman, she later worked with William Faversham in a 1911 production of The Faun, alongside her brothers.
+She came to the United States in 1910, having sailed from Southampton, England and arriving in New York on 29 July 1910 to appear in the musical comedy Our Miss Gibbs, which was produced by Charles Frohman.
+She later worked with William Faversham in a 1911 production of The Faun, alongside her brothers.

-In 1921, she had the biggest hit of her career to date in Three Live Ghosts, playing the character Old Sweetheart, a "gin drinking lovable old mother" which earned her much praise "for her skillful work as the old lady with a mercenary mind".
-Belmore had to disfigure her appearance for the role, as she was known for her good looks which was not in keeping with her character.
-Her appearance was so transformative that she was seldom recognised in the street by those who had seen the play, with her feeling concerned that people may have believed her disfigured looks to be natural.
+In 1921, Belmore achieved significant acclaim for her role as Old Sweetheart in Three Live Ghosts, where she portrayed a "gin drinking lovable old mother" with such skill that she received widespread praise.
+For this role, she dramatically altered her appearance, so much so that she was unrecognisable to those who had seen the play, leading to concerns that people might mistake her stage disfigurement for her actual looks.
+She was known for her good looks which was not in keeping with her character.

-She visited Australia again in 1927, the first time in 17 years since she found fame in America, having resided in New York continuously during that time.
-Upon her return to Australia, she remarked how the progress Sydney had made during her time away was "simply marvellous".
-Belmore was considered as having a "rare quality of mature judgement" with frank opinions, noted during an interview she gave during her stay in Australia.
-In 1928, she was part of a "strong cast" for the silent film We Americans, starred in the drama film Seven Days Leave in 1930 and in 1931, was part of the supporting cast of My Past, alongside known stars such as Joan Blondell and Virginia Sale.
-Belmore helped train and mentor Nellie Bramley as an upcoming Australian stage actress, helping her practice scene work in Shakespearean drama.
+Belmore returned to Australia in 1927 after 17 years of residing in New York, during which time she had gained considerable fame in America.
+She was impressed by Sydney’s progress, describing it as "simply marvelous."
+Known for her mature judgment and candid opinions, she gave an insightful interview during her visit.
+In 1928, she joined a "strong cast" for the silent film We Americans, starred in the drama film Seven Days Leave in 1930 and in 1931, was in the supporting cast of My Past, alongside stars such as Joan Blondell and Virginia Sale.
+She also mentored Nellie Bramley, an emerging Australian stage actress, particularly in Shakespearean drama.

-Outside of films, Belmore was also a theatre actress, having directed and toured for 40 weeks with The Vagabond King, the majority of time spent in Chicago.
+Outside of films, Belmore was also a theatre actress, having directed and toured for 40 weeks with The Vagabond King, primarily in Chicago.
 In 1932, she toured with the "largest dramatic road show" in a production of The Apple Cart by George Bernard Shaw.
 Other plays she appeared in or directed include Angel Street, Best of Spirits, and His Makers.
+Her last performance on Broadway was in the 1951 play The Rose Tattoo.

-Her career as an actress and director took her to various countries around the world, including Australia, Africa, and India.
-By the late 1940s, Belmore was director of New York's American Theater and in 1947, presented Little Women at Huntingdon College as a free public service.
+Her career as an actress and director took her to various countries, including Australia, Africa, and India.
+By the late 1940s, she was director of New York's American Theater and in 1947, presented Little Women at Huntingdon College as a public service.